 Surrounded by natural forces

-The Iroquoians believe that there are supernatural forces that manifest themselves in all living things, from animals to inanimate objects such as water.
-As a result, all aspects of daily life are influenced by their religious universe.
-This also explains why they take care of their environment.
+Some Iroquoians believe that there are supernatural forces that manifest themselves in all living things, from animals to inanimate objects such as water.
+All aspects of daily life are influenced by these spiritual beliefs.
+A persons relationship to the land is important.
+It is also important to take care of the environment and respect all beings.

 Dreams are very important to the Iroquoians.
 It is through dreams that the spirits speak to the people.
 Sometimes they need the shaman‘s help to interpret their dreams.
 The shaman is known for having special talents that allow him to communicate with the spirits.
 He is also a healer who knows the medicinal power of plants.